radoslawg/rust-snake/README.md

 podman exec -it rust-container /bin/bash
 ```

+Optionally, you could experiment with mounting volume at leat for `target` artifacts with something like `-v ./target:/workspace/rust-snake/target`.

 This should put you into bash inside *rust-container* container.
 You should then clone this repo and run `.config/setup_env.sh` script that will set up environment:

 ```sh